Best Practice

 Performance

-Why Optimizing a Local Landing Page Has Most Impact on Local Search Results
+Why Optimizing a Local Landing Page Has the Most Impact on Local Search Results

-Why Optimizing a Local Landing Page Has Most Impact on Local Search Results
+Why Optimizing a Local Landing Page Has the Most Impact on Local Search Results

 When businesses think about search engine optimization, they often focus on improving the performance of their entire website.
 While overall website optimization is important, modern search behavior shows that customers rarely start their journey on a homepage.
 Instead, they land directly on a specific page that matches their search query.